praxis-live/support/docs/installation.md

 ## macOS

 _PraxisLIVE_ is available as a macOS Application Bundle.
 Simply download and extract the bundle from the archive.

-!!! info
-    You may need to right-click and open the application, or otherwise adjust Gatekeeper settings, to get the application to run on first launch.

 For video playback and capture, install the GStreamer library.